SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Often, hashing algorithms are used as fingerprinting algorithms.
 A {{c2::checksum}} is a {{c1::small amount of data}}, derived by applying {{c3::a suitable algorithm}} the relevant data, used to {{c4::check whether errors have occurred}}, e.g. in {{c5::transmission}}, {{c5::storage}} or {{c5::data entry}}.
 Depending on its design goals, a good c{{c3::hecksum}} algorithm usually outputs {{c1::a significantly different value}}, even {{c2::for small changes made to the input}}.
+A check digit is one or more digits or characters (but generally a small amount) used as a checksum.

 # HCI